OpenCircuits/OpenCircuits/README.md

 ## LICENSING
-OpenCircuits is under the BSD-3 clause license.
+OpenCircuits is under the GPL-3.0 license.